BranchMetrics/web-branch-deep-linking-attribution/Reference.md

 <a href='...' onclick='branch.deepviewCta()'> // In HTML

-branch.deepview(data, option, function(err) { // We recommend to assign deepviewCta in deepview callback
+// We recommend to assign deepviewCta in deepview callback: branch.deepview(data, option, function(err) {
     if (err) {
         throw err;
     }